chiefbiiko/bwt/spec.md

 ## Token Format

 Basically, a BWT token has the following textual shape `header.body.signature`.
-All three token components are base64-encoded and concatenated with a dot.
+All three token components are base64-encoded (URL-safe) and concatenated with a dot.
 The header basically encompasses the AEAD construct's additional authenticated data.
 The body part represents the actual ciphertext, whereas the signature is the corresponding Poly1305 MAC.

+Find the binary format of a header depicted below.

+TODO

 |Range|Content|
 ------|-------|